tarponjargon/webpack-bootstrap-flask/README.md

 <a  name="configuration"></a>
 ## Configuration
-As previously mentioned, the front-end and back-end apps have to be configured separately.
+The front-end and back-end apps have to be configured separately.

 Back-end (Flask) app config variables can be specified in [`config/config.py`](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/config/config.py) (note separate blocks for each environment).
+IN it you can store keys/secrets, python/Flask module configuration variables, or variables like phone number that you want to be able to access app-wide.

-Gunicorn's config is in [`config/gunicorn.py`](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/config/gunicorn.py), though I tried to minimize the need to touch this file directly by leaning on varaibles set in the environment [`.envrc`](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/sample.envrc)
+Gunicorn's config is in [`config/gunicorn.py`](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/config/gunicorn.py), though I tried to minimize the need to touch this file directly by leaning on varaibles set in the environment [`.envrc`](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/sample.envrc).

 Webpack's (infamous) config is in [`config/webpack.config.js`](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/config/webpack.config.js).